Updated: Aug 10

 Developing knowledge of the complex needs of gender, families, people of differing abilities, cultures, etc, helps to develop and promote an inclusive workplace.
 Diversity is complex and includes practically every difference one can imagine.

 Differences, however, can be the precursor of challenges within the workplace and can lead to the inability to effectively manage multiple teams of diverse individuals.
 This can present challenges for managers, within some organisations.

 Many leaders still feel that diversity and inclusion is a 'nice to have' and fail to understand the ways that it impacts on key business results and promotes a positive and engaging business image.

 Here are 6 points of focus for leading and rethinking diversity and inclusion as a 'whole organisation' opportunity.

 Diversity must become a 'whole organisation' operational process.
 The tendency to place the responsibility for diversity and inclusion within the HR function, has been tried and tested.
-In many instances, it fails.
+In most instances, it has failed.

 Many diversity and inclusion initiatives focus on recruitment and learning and development.
 They are largely initiated to solve a problem, as part of a risk management strategy or to manage reputation when an organisation has fallen foul of diversity and inclusion….
 Or when they have acted erroneously.